galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Eureka!
-This explains the odd DP shift between wildtype and knockout cells - the left side of the DP cells simply have a higher sequencing depth (UMIs/cell) than the ones on the right side.
+This explains the odd DP shift between wildtype and knockout cells - the right side of the DP cells simply have a higher sequencing depth (UMIs/cell) than the ones on the left side.
 Well, that explains some of the sub-cluster that we're seeing in that splurge.
-Importantly, we don't see that the DP-4 or (mostly) the mature T-cell clusters are similarly affected.
+Importantly, we don't see that the DP-L or (mostly) the mature T-cell clusters are similarly affected.
 So, whilst again, this variable of sequencing depth might be something to regress out somehow, it doesn't seem to be impacting our dataset.
 The less you can regress/modify your data, in general, the better - you want to stay as true as you can to the raw data, and only use maths to correct your data when you really need to (and not to create insights where there are none!).
 > >
 > {: .solution}
 >